Building the Perfect Bug Out Bag: A Comprehensive Checklist

 Your bug out bag should ideally weigh no more than 20% of your body weight.
 For most adults, this means keeping the total weight between 20-30 pounds.
 Remember: every ounce counts, and you'll need to carry this bag when you're already stressed and potentially moving quickly.

-Stay physically prepared to carry your bug-out bag and navigate emergencies—find practical exercises here
+Stay physically prepared to carry your bug-out bag and navigate emergencies—find practical exercises here.

 Customizing Your Bug Out Bag